FREE SHIPPING ON ORDERS $49.99+ 25K+ HAPPY CUSTOMERS USA GROWN & EXTRACTED

 THC percentage based on genetic makeup is one way to determine the concentration of THC in any product.
 Each particular strain of a hemp or cannabis plant possesses unique genetic characteristics that impact its Delta 9 strength, leading to a diverse range of potency levels across various strains.

-It is also important to emphasize that the parts used to extract Delta 9 also affect THC percentage.
-Suppose that you extract only cannabis trimmings and large leaves and expect lower THC levels.
+It is also important to emphasize that the parts used to extract Delta 9 also affect the strength of THC.
+Suppose that you extract only cannabis trimmings and large leaves and expect lower THC amount.
 But if you extract from a hemp or cannabis flower, the levels would soar.

 Cannabis Plant Growing Conditions and Extraction Methods